St. Jude surgeons specialize in treating solid tumors that can occur in the muscles, bones and organs.

-Depending on the surgery your child will have, he or she may go to one of these sub-clinics.
+Before surgery, you and your child will visit the Surgery Clinic or someone from the clinic will visit your child in the hospital room.
+Depending on the surgery your child will have, he or she may go to one of these clinics:

 - Eye Tumor Clinic for patients with cancers in or around the eye